alishakeri88/NUC---Swarmbox/README.md

       *The audio signal from Bluetooth sensor
       *The accelerometer x,y and z data from Bluetooth and ZigBee sensors *The RSSI value from ZigBee sensor
-###ReaderZigBee
-This class in the test package is responible to receive ZigBee packets from Beaglebone Black.
-Since our interface is ZigBee and the receiving device is BBB, we use a socket server-client program to transfer the data to the NUC.